drudilorenzo/ephemeral-github-runner-action/README.md

 - You have an account set up in either AWS or GCP.
 - You have a [github app](https://github.com/pavlovic-ivan/ephemeral-github-runner/blob/main/QUICKSTART.md#github-app-setup) linked to the repository where the runners have to work (Same repo of the one inside config.yaml file).
-- You have a [github access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (required only if the repository is private).
 - You have a ready backend on the cloud provider you want to use ('s3://bucket_name' or 'gs://bucket_name').
 - You have a machine image on the cloud provider you want to use.